laminin/laminin.github.io/_posts/2016-04-15-hey-bash-i-love-you.md

 ### My songs collection:-

 Currently i have ~400GB songs in Tamil, English, Malayalam, Hebrew(mostly Messanic) and Hindi in my external Hard drive.
 These songs include .mp3, .mp4, .avi, .vob, .DAT, .wma, .webm, .mkv file formats.
-I use VLC media player in my Mac, which plays all the formats without any problem.
+I use VLC media player in my system, which plays all the formats without any problem.

 ### My Tamil songs collection:-